API Documentation

 1. Track After Successful Submission

-Always track form submissions after your form has been successfully processed.
-This prevents spam submissions from being tracked:
+Always track form submissions after your form has been successfully processed to prevent spam from being tracked.

 ❌ Don't: Track before validation or submission